mmaia/stock-quote-ticker/README.md

 Once the application is started it immediately starts to produce messages to kafka topic based on the configurations.

-The docker compose file has by default portainer application to help visualize the docker infra-structure and also a kafka-manager console to help to visualize the Kafka broker cluster that is started with 3 brokers.
+The docker compose file has by default portainer application to help visualize the docker infra-structure and also a kafka-manager console to help to visualize the Kafka broker cluster that is started and by default contains 3 brokers.

 # License

 MIT License

-Copyright (c) 2018 - Maia, M. P. A.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal